augustusgit/doitApp/README.md

 # doit

-A test app from liberty
+A Responsive UI app from liberty

 ## Getting Started